bigtoga/Examples/Git/Basics/Terms and good examples.md

 that have also merged into master since when you started your development.
 Best practice now to sync your local folder with master:
 `git switch master; git pull;` will download the latest changes to your computer.
+12. Depending on your flow, you might want to create a new branch for your next changes, or just use your previous branch.

 Some tips on writing a good commit message: https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html